almlab/info/comp-resources/aws/README.md

 ```

 ### Access from a Windows machine
 In this case, you will need an SSH client.
 We recommend PuTTY.
 You will also have to convert the SSH key from PEM to PPK format using the PuTTYgen program, since PEM keys cannot be loaded into PuTTY.
 Both PuTTY and PuTTYgen are available for free online.

-Once you have done this, log in to the node by using username 'ubuntu', setting your IP, and loading the PPK key.
+#### Logging in for the first time

+Open up PuTTY.
+In the left side bar, go to `Connection > SSH > Auth`.
+Find the box where you can upload a private key file for authentication.
+Navigate to the PPK key file you made with PuTTYgen.

+Next, go to `Connection > data` and type in `ubuntu` as the user name.

+Go back to the first page, write in the IP that you were given.
+Now, give this session a name (like `almlab_aws`) and click `Save`.
+This saves your set up for next time!

+Now, click the `Open` at the bottom and you should be logged in!

+#### Logging in from a saved session

+If you saved the parameter configuration, you can just click on the session name (like `almlab_aws`), click `Load`, and then `Open`.
+Voila!

+#### Copying files

 To copy files to and from the instance from Windows, you will need an SCP client.
 We recommend WinSCP.
 This will operate in the same manner as PuTTY.
-Simply set the username to 'ubuntu', the IP, and load the PPK key.
+Simply set the username to `ubuntu`, the IP, and load the PPK key.

 ## Accessing storage space on S3